agrbin/streamer/README.md

 While clock from third keeper may not be synchronised with any other clock, we know that his clock is precise and that he can precisely measure an interval of time.
-By substracting those two times, we have:
+By subtracting those two times, we have:

     saw_light(2) - saw_light(1) = X + t(message) + t(up_2) + t(down_3) -
                                   X + 2 + t(message) + t(up_1) + t(down_3)